-The Constitution clearly provides a Three-fold distribution of legislative powers between the Union government and the State governments.
+Three-fold distribution of legislative powers between the Union government and the State governments are as follows:

-These folds are:

-a) Union List
+Union List

-It includes Subjects of National importance because we need a Uniform policy on the Union List subjects throughout the country.
-It has 97 subjects and Parliament only has the right to enact laws on these subjects.

-Defence, Foreign affairs, Railways, Banking etc are important Union List subjects b) State List c) Concurrent List
+It includes subjects of national importance which needs a uniform policy throughout the country.
+It has 97 subjects and only the Union Government can make laws relating to these subjects.
+Defence, Foreign affairs, Railways, Banking etc. are important Union List subjects

+State List

-It includes Subjects of State and Local importance such as Police, Trade and Commerce, Agriculture and Irrigation.
-It has 66 subjects and the State legislature alone can make laws on these subjects d) Residuary Subjects
+It includes subjects of state and local importance such as Police, Trade and Commerce, Agriculture and Irrigation.
+It has 66 subjects and the State legislature alone can make laws on these subjects